 Dhanmati's work as a volunteer on VSO's ENGAGE project has changed attitudes to girls education in her community and helped girls to return to education.
 She firmly believes that education is the key to unlocking a better future and living a happy life.

-15 years old Nisha is a resident of Sakraul, Nepal.
-She lives with a disability and has difficulty in walking.
+15 years old Nisha is a resident of Sakraul, Nepal living with a disability.
 People in her community used to call her names which hurt her feelings and broke her confidence down.
 Now she's returned to school and the communities sees that she can do anything.
+Read her story.